DuckDodgers24/Paul_S_McAlduff/projects/python/phq_gad/phq_gad_procedural/README.md

 # Patient Health Questionnaire and Generalized Anxiety Disorder Screening Tools

 ## (PHQ-9 and GAD-7)

 ### About This Project

 This project is a Python implementation of two widely-used mental health screening instruments:

 - **PHQ-9** (Patient Health Questionnaire-9): Screens for depression symptoms
 - **GAD-7** (Generalized Anxiety Disorder-7): Screens for anxiety symptoms

 Both are public domain screening tools developed by Drs.
 Spitzer, Kroenke, Williams, and Löwe.

-### One of three Programming Paradigms:
+### One of Three Programming Paradigms

 **Procedural** - Sequential code with loops

 ### Educational Purpose

 This is a programming exercise created for educational purposes to demonstrate different coding approaches.
 It is **not intended for clinical use or self-diagnosis**.
 If you have mental health concerns, please consult a qualified healthcare professional.

 ### Features

 - Interactive command-line interface
 - Input validation
 - Automated scoring